-With the above exception, referees may not ignore or deny permission for a legal substitution that is properly requested.
+Except for situations described in 3.5, referees may not ignore or deny permission for a legal substitution that is properly requested.
 Although Law 3 requires that the referee be "informed before any proposed substitution is made," this does not mean that the referee can deny permission for any reason other than to ensure that the substitution conforms to the Law.
 Even if it seems that the purpose is to waste time, the referee cannot deny the request, but should exercise the power granted in Law 7 to add time lost through "any other cause."
-(Rules of those competitions that permit multiple substitutions and reentries can sometimes lead to confusion.
+(Rules of those competitions that permit multiple substitutions and re-entries can sometimes lead to confusion.
 Study the Advice under 8.3 regarding the start of the second half.)